kstudzin/chord_dht/README.md

 Standard deviation: 2.1186998109427604
 ```

 The first calculation is based on a network with 10 'physical' nodes each hosting 2 virtual nodes.
 The second is based on a network with 10 'physical' nodes each hosting 20 virtual nodes.
-The average is the same because in both cases the total number of keys hosted by the network, i.e. the numerator in the average, and the number of hosts are the same.
+The average is the same because in both cases the total number of keys hosted by the network, i.e. the numerator in the average, and the number of 'physical' hosts are the same.
 However, the standard deviation in the second is significantly less showing that there is less variation in the number of keys hosted by a physical node when there are more virtual nodes.
 In other words virtual nodes distribute the keys better which means that the load is balanced better.
-With this type of load balancing, if clients access keys approximately equally, each host should receive a similar number of requests.
+With this type of load balancing, if clients access keys with approximately equal frequency, each host should receive a similar number of requests.

 This does not help load balancing if there is some set of keys that is accessed much more than others.
-In that case replicating keys across several hosts, i.e. read replicas, can help to balance the load.
+In that case replicating keys across several servers, either read replicas or caches, can help to balance the load.
 When the data is replicated across multiple hosts, any of those hosts can respond to requests for the data and reduce the number of requests the primary host needs to respond to.
+The cost is that the data may be less consistent or writes may take longer.

 ### Cryptographic vs. Non-Cryptographic Hashes